cvpe/Pythonista-scripts/README.md

 		The button title is green if the thread runs and red if not.
 		Tapping this button gives the list of these contacts with their retries number
-	- The close button forces the thrad to be stopped.
+ - The close button forces the thread to be stopped.
  - the script has been tested with 250 contacts and sometimes, after   several runs, it crashs, perhaps due to memory problems.
 In this case, remove the app from memory and restart.